Man avoids prison after pleading guilty to abusing young girl

-The abuse occurred over 4 year period when Waters was 13-17 years of age and the victim was aged between 8-12 years old.
+The abuse occurred the victim was aged 11 years old.

 The abuse consisted of spying on the girl in the bathroom and an incident which occurred when he was 16 and she was 11, when he burst into her bedroom naked from the waist down with an erection and proceeded to strip her naked and attempt to have sex with her, stating “it’s just making love”.